-Professional StatementJennifer Blumenthal-Barby, Ph.D., is a professor (tenured) of Medicine and Medical Ethics with the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
-She received her B.S. in applied health science and a minor in philosophy, magna cum laude with University Honors, from Bowling Green State University in May 2002, and her Ph.D. in philosophy, with a specialization in bioethics, from Michigan State University in May 2008.
+Professional StatementJenny Blumenthal-Barby, Ph.D., M.A. is the Cullen Professor of Medical Ethics and Associate Director of the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
+She received her Ph.D. in philosophy, with a specialization in bioethics, from Michigan State University in 2008.

 - Peterson A, Kostick K, O’Brien K, Blumenthal-Barby JS.
 "Seeing Minds in Disorders of Consciousness Patients."
 Brain Injury.
 2019 : 1-9.
 Pubmed PMID: 31880960

 - Kostick K, Kothari S, O’Brien K, Halm A, Blumenthal-Barby JS.
 "Conceptualizations of Consciousness and Continuation of Care Among Family Members and Health Professionals Caring for Patients in a Minimally Conscious State.."
 Disability and Rehabilitation.
 2019 :